Thursday, March 3, 2011

 01/31/11: Fatal Dog Attack Ruled Accidental

 Authorities have ruled the death of Ronnie Waldo, who was savagely killed by his landlord's three pit bulls last week, an accident.
-Pontotoc County Coroner Kim Bedford said the autopsy results show the victim died due to injuries inflicted by the dogs and that his death was accidental.
+Pontotoc County Coroner Kim Bedford said the autopsy results show the victim died due to injuries inflicted by the dogs and that the manner of death was accidental.
 It is unknown if Waldo has any surviving family members.
 The Clarion Ledger posted an obituary for Waldo on Saturday.
 Sadly, it is the shortest obituary we have ever seen.

 01/27/11: Mauling Investigation Continues

 Pontotoc County, MS - In a developing story, NEMS360.com reports that a 51-year old man died today after being attacked by three pit bulls in Pontotoc County.
 Ronnie Waldo was killed this afternoon at a home on Topsy Road.
 Emergency responders pronounced the victim dead on the scene and deputies shot and killed at least two of the three dogs after being aggressive toward them.
-Pontotoc County Sheriff Neal Davis said the case is still under investigation.
+Pontotoc County Sheriff Neal Davis said the mauling death is still under investigation.

 Though details are still emerging, Waldo was renting property from Casey Swanson and was found in Swanson's front yard.
-In another "pit bull breeding operation" that ended in human death, NEMS360 reports, "A half dozen pit bull puppies scurried around the yard, seemingly oblivious to the howls and growls of the adult dogs that were being corralled from the backyard by sheriff’s deputies."1 They also noted that the adult pit bulls did not go "without a fight."
+In another "pit bull breeding operation" that ended in human death, NEMS360.com reports, "A half dozen pit bull puppies scurried around the yard, seemingly oblivious to the howls and growls of the adult dogs that were being corralled from the backyard by sheriff’s deputies."1 They also noted that the adult pit bulls did not go "without a fight."

 02/21/10: 2010 Fatality: 37-Year Old Philadelphia Woman Killed by Mother's Pit Bulls